realiotech/realio-network-docs/docs/02-fullnode/04-cosmovisor.md

 **IMPORTANT**: If you don't have much free disk space, please set `UNSAFE_SKIP_BACKUP=true` to avoid your node failing the upgrade due to insufficient disk space when creating the backup.

-Once you're done, please reload the `~/.profile` file by running
+Once you're done, please reload the `~/.profile` file by running:

 ```shell
 source ~/.profile
 ```

-You can verify the values set by running
+You can verify the values set by running:

 ```
 echo $DAEMON_NAME